 - Connect power to Input(s) located on side of Main Control Panel.
 (See Illustration A) On double input units, both inputs must be supplied with power from two separate sources for unit to work properly.
-The 15 amp plug must be plugged into one circuit and the 30 amp plug plugged into a separate circuit.
+The 15 amp plug (Input 1) must be plugged into one circuit and the 15 amp plug (Input 2) plugged into a separate circuit.
 See instructions below. - a.
-For 120volt, 60hz. models, the extension power cords should have an input wire gauge size of #12-3 for the 15 amp and #10-3 for the 30 amp.
-The extension power cords should not exceed 50' in length.
-(See Voltage Drop Chart) - b.
-For 240volt, 60hz. models, the extension power cord should have an input wire gauge size of #10-4 and not exceed 50' in length.
-(See Voltage Drop Chart) - c.
-For 230volt, 50hz. models, the extension power cords should have an input wire gauge size of #12-3 for both 16 amp inputs and not exceed 50' in length.
-(See Voltage Drop Chart)
+For 120volt, 60hz. models, the extension power cords should have an input wire gauge size of #12-3 for both 15 amp inputs and not exceed 50' in length.
+(See Voltage Drop Chart on page 10) - b.
+For 230volt, 50hz. models, the extension power cords should have an input wire gauge size of #12-3 for the 16 amp input and not exceed 50' in length.
+(See Voltage Drop Chart on page 10)